codevalley/riff/ideas/talk-themes.md

 ⠀
 # 2\.
 “Clean Architecture for Vibe Coding”<!-- {"fold":true} -->
 ### Core Idea
-If coding becomes a conversation, then the job becomes: **How do you set up the environment so the AI behaves predictably?**
+If coding becomes a conversation, then the job becomes:**How do you set up the environment so the AI behaves predictably?**
 ### Tone
 Practical.
 Hands-on.
-Highly respected by engineers.
-Makes you look like a “teacher of the new craft.”
+Highly respected by engineers.Makes you look like a “teacher of the new craft.”
 ### What the talk explores
 * How to set up an AI-ready workstation
 * How to structure projects so vibe coding *thrives* not *chaos’es*